 How to Make Doro Wat - the Recipe Method

-Cook the Onions.
-Cook the onions in a large pot for 15 to 20 minutes over medium heat, without oil or butter, over dry heat.
+Next, cook the onions in a large pot for 15 to 20 minutes over medium heat, without oil or butter.
 You can use oil if needed, but you'll get more caramelization over dry heat.

 Stir them very often to avoid sticking to the bottom of the pot.

-Tomato Paste.
-Stir in the tomato paste and cook for 5 minutes, stirring a bit.
+Stir in the tomato paste and cook for 5 minutes, stirring a bit, then add water (or stock) and the chicken.
+Simmer for 40 minutes.

-Butter and Eggs.
-Stir in the niter kibbeh (or ghee) and eggs and simmer 10 minutes.
+Stir in the niter kibbeh (or ghee) and eggs and simmer 10 minutes more.

 Boom!
 Done!
 Your doro wat is ready to serve.
 Doesn't it smell fantastic in here?
 I love the aroma of all those amazing spices blooming in the kitchen.
 Makes me hungry!